wdurnoUBC/parrallelProgramming/cudaForest/noForest.md

 ## Overview

-In this report I describe random forests, how they are trained, how CUDA works, and why the two are not meant for each other.
+In this report I describe random forests, how they are trained, caveats of working with CUDA, and why the two are not meant for each other.
 A link to the random forest training code can be found in the porfolio homepage.

 ## Terminology